As used in this chapter, the term:

 (3) “Department” means the Department of Revenue.

-(4) “Depository” means the central governmental depository established pursuant to s.
-61.181, created by special act of the Legislature or other entity established before June 1, 1985, to perform depository functions and to receive, record, report, disburse, monitor, and otherwise handle alimony and child support payments not otherwise required to be processed by the State Disbursement Unit.
+(4) “Depository” means a depository established by the clerk of the circuit court in each county pursuant to s.
+61.181 to receive, record, report, disburse, monitor, and otherwise handle alimony and child support payments not otherwise required to be processed by the State Disbursement Unit.

 (6) “Federal Case Registry of Child Support Orders” means the automated registry of support order abstracts and other information established and maintained by the United States Department of Health and Human Services as provided by 42 U.S.C. s.
 653(h).